mattiadeidda91/test-backend/README.md

 	c.
 Docker PostInstall: https://docs.docker.com/engine/install/linux-postinstall/<br>
 3. Once Docker is configured you need to start the services with the command:<br>
 	 **sudo service docker start**
-4. Next we need to run our docker-docker-compose.yml file with the command:<br>
+4. Next it needs to run the docker-docker-compose.yml file with the command:<br>
 	**docker-compose -f '{pathFile}/docker-compose.yml' up --build -d**<br>
    Where {pathFile} should be replaced with the physical path of the file.<br>
    Example path file: **docker-compose -f '/mnt/c/Users/mdeidda/Documents/Visual Studio 2022/Projects/test-backend/docker-compose.yml' up --build -d**